-Liraglutide, known more commonly by its brand name, Saxenda®, is a weight loss medication that’s been on the market for a while—since 2014, to be exact.
-With all the emerging obesity drugs over the last couple of years, a med on the market that was approved by the U.S. Food and Drug Administration about nine years ago, seems ancient.
+Liraglutide, known more commonly by the brand name Saxenda®, is a weight-loss medication that’s been on the market for a while—since December 2014, to be exact.
+With the emerging obesity drugs, a med on the market approved by the U.S. Food and Drug Administration about nine years ago seems ancient.

-Saxenda was the first of its kind to receive FDA approval for weight loss in adults at the time.
-And since it’s been on the market for almost a decade, it’s been used and vetted by many people, so there’s more information about Saxenda than other weight management meds.
+Saxenda was the first GLP-1 receptor agonist to receive FDA approval for weight loss in adults.
+And since it’s been on the market for almost a decade, many people have used it, and researchers have vetted it, so more information about Saxenda weight loss is available than many other GLP-1-based weight management medications.

-On top of that, liraglutide was initially FDA-approved for treating type 2 diabetes under the brand name Victoza®in January 2010.
-The diabetes drug uses a lower dose of liraglutide than Saxenda, but both are manufactured by the same Danish company—Novo Nordisk.
+Liraglutide, the drug’s active ingredient, was first FDA-approved to treat type 2 diabetes under the brand name Victoza® in January 2010.
+The diabetes drug uses a lower dosage of liraglutide than Saxenda, and the Danish company Novo Nordisk manufactures both.

 So, if you’ve been looking into Saxenda for weight loss and wondering if it may fit you, you’re in the right place.
 Let’s dive in.

-Saxenda (liraglutide) is an FDA-approved once-daily injectable medication used for the treatment of chronic weight management in people with a body mass index (BMI) of 27 or higher and at least one weight-related medical problems like type 2 diabetes, hypertension (high blood pressure), or high cholesterol or those with a BMI of 30 or higher.
+Saxenda (liraglutide) is an FDA-approved once-daily injectable medication to treat chronic weight management in people with a body mass index (BMI) of 27 or higher and at least one weight-related medical problem, such as type 2 diabetes, hypertension (high blood pressure), or high cholesterol, or those with a BMI of 30 or higher.

-Saxenda was also approved in December 2020 for weight management in children ages 12-17 with obesity and weighing at least 132 pounds.
-It’s prescribed in conjunction with a reduced-calorie diet and physical activity.
+In December 2020, the FDA also approved Saxenda for weight management in children ages 12-17 with obesity and weighing above 132 pounds.
+Health care providers prescribe it with a complete treatment plan that may include a reduced-calorie diet and physical activity.

-Saxenda is a member of the glucagon-like peptide-1 (GLP-1) agonist drug class.
+Saxenda is a glucagon-like peptide-1 (GLP-1) agonist.
 The hormone GLP-1 is produced in your gut and helps regulate hunger and insulin release.
 Saxenda mimics this important incretin hormone to control your appetite and support weight loss.

-More than that, Saxenda slows gastric emptying, meaning food stays in your stomach longer, causing you to feel full.
+Saxenda also slows gastric emptying, meaning food stays in your stomach longer, causing you to feel full.
+This delayed emptying can result in an upset stomach, but we’ll discuss this in detail below.

-Similarly, in 2015, a study in The New England Journal of Medicine reported on a 56-week double-blind trial of 3,731 patients who received either a 3 mg weekly dose of liraglutide or a placebo in addition to lifestyle counseling.
-At the end of the trial, about 63 percent of the patients in the liraglutide group lost at least five percent of their body weight compared with only about 27 percent of the placebo group.
-Also, about 33 percent of those taking liraglutide and only 11 percent on the placebo lost more than 10 percent of their body weight.
+In 2015, a study in The New England Journal of Medicine reported on a 56-week double-blind trial of 3,731 patients who received either a 3mg daily subcutaneous injection of liraglutide or a placebo in addition to lifestyle counseling.
+At the end of the trial, about 63% of the patients in the liraglutide group lost at least 5% of their body weight compared to only about 27% in the placebo group.
+Also, about 33% of those taking liraglutide and only about 11% taking the placebo lost more than 10% of their body weight.

-The studies show that meaningful weight loss is possible with Saxenda.
+These studies show meaningful weight loss is possible with Saxenda.

-Keep in mind that sustainable weight loss is achieved gradually over time.
-Saxenda won't be a “quick-fix” drug, and you’ll begin at a lower dose before you build to a higher dose to ensure your body can tolerate it.
+Keep in mind that you'll achieve sustainable weight loss gradually over time.
+Saxenda isn’t a quick-fix drug.
+Most prescribing providers will start patients on a lower dose before slowly progressing to a higher dose to improve tolerability.

-That said, Novo Nordisk explains, “adults who take Saxenda® will know it's working for them if they lose 4% of their body weight by their 4-month follow-up appointment.”
-So, in the first month, you may notice weight loss, or it may take longer.
-The important part is to be patient and let your health care professional know if you’re not getting the recommended results.
+Novo Nordisk explains that “adults who take Saxenda® will know it's working for them if they lose 4% of their body weight by their 4-month follow-up appointment.”
+So, you may notice weight loss with Saxenda in the first month but don't be frustrated if it takes longer.
+The important thing to remember is to be patient and let your health care professional know if you’re not getting the expected results.

-When prescribed Saxenda, chat with your health care provider about possible side effects and ask for tips on handling them.
-Take note that Saxenda isn’t recommended for people who plan to become pregnant or who are pregnant or breastfeeding.
-And, with Saxenda for weight loss, there are common and more serious side effects.
+When you receive a Saxenda prescription, chat with your health care provider about possible side effects and ask for tips on handling them.
+Note that Saxenda isn’t for people who plan to become pregnant or are pregnant or breastfeeding.
+And, with Saxenda for weight loss, common and more serious side effects exist.
 Here’s what we know.

 Change in enzyme (lipase) levels in your blood